 - Google / GMail – Google’s 2FA sends you a 6-digit code via text message to input every time you sign in from a new device.
 You can enable Google’s 2FA here.

 - Twitter – Twitter’s 2FA sends you a 6-digit code via text message when you attempt to log-in from a new machine.
-Read more about Twitter’s log-in verification here or enable it here.
+Read more about Twitter’s log-in verification here.

 - Facebook – Facebook’s ‘Login Approvals’ sends you a 6-digit code via text message for log-ins from a new machine.
 Check out the Facebook blog for more information.